 Let’s take a closer look at GDPR’s impact on the US.

-GDPR’s Impact on the U.S.
+GDPR’s Impact on the US

 The GDPR had far-reaching effects globally.
 But while countries like Argentina, Brazil, Malaysia, and Uruguay adopted GDPR-influenced legislation soon afterward, the US has yet to develop federal-level legislation.
 The US, however, has had data privacy laws historically, just nothing like the GDPR in terms of coverage and scope.